 Jaxon augments a small number of manual Ground Truth labels (approximately 1% of the overall dataset) to synthesize labels for the remainder of the training data, thus creating a larger training dataset.
 While a training dataset comprised of 100% Ground Truth labels is ideal for optimal F1, incorporating synthetic labels dramatically reduces the number of manual labels needed for a classifier and still yields an ultimate classifier accuracy comparable to that of a classifier trained on a 100% Ground Truth dataset.

-Substantial signal can often be represented as simple “common sense” rules.
-Jaxon leverages ensembling techniques such as Snorkel to combine user-provided rules with machine learning models.
-This hybrid approach allows human knowledge to augment machine learning, resulting in a powerful combination.
+Substantial labeling headway can often be made using simple "common sense" heuristics that represent human knowledge while requiring minimal human involvement.
+Jaxon leverages ensembling techniques, such as Snorkel, to appropriately combine human-provided heuristics in the form of regular expressions with cutting-edge machine learning models.
+These work together to label large datasets automatically and improve training outcomes.
+Our hybrid approach allows human understanding to augment machine learning and let the machines do the heavy lifting, resulting in a powerful combination.

 Neural Architecture Design